 The whole point of recovery rides is just taking it easy.
 If you don’t live in a flat area or area without many intersections, your recovery ride can quickly transform into bad interval training.

-One of the reasons why are bike trainers so popular is that you can adjust their resistance and it remains consistent.
+One of the reasons why bike trainers are so popular is that you can adjust their resistance, and it will remain consistent.

 Today’s indoor cycling apps like Zwift, ROUVY, and more are great tools for making riding indoors more entertaining.

-What’s more exciting than competing against riders from all corners of the world?
-But, you can’t race without a bike trainer.
+What’s more exciting than competing against riders from around the world?
+But you can’t race without a bike trainer.

 Some races (depending on their prestige) allow you to participate even without a smart trainer (you just need a power meter).
 But, for more official races (and better riding experience), the smart trainer is a must.